Skip to main content

 General secondary school and technical secondary school

-Curricular contents and the knowledge and skills that should be covered by curricula are laid down in the Regulation of the Minister of National Education of 30 January 2018 on the core curricula for general education in general secondary schools, technical secondary schools and stage II sectoral vocational schools, as subsequently amended (Rozporządzenie Ministra Edukacji Narodowej z dnia 30 stycznia 2018 r. w sprawie podstawy programowej kształcenia ogólnego dla liceum ogólnokształcącego, technikum oraz branżowej szkoły II stopnia (z późn. zm.)).
+Curricular content and the knowledge and skills that should be covered by curricula are laid down in the Regulation of the Minister of National Education of 30 January 2018 on the core curricula for general education in general secondary schools, technical secondary schools and stage II sectoral vocational schools, as subsequently amended (Rozporządzenie Ministra Edukacji Narodowej z dnia 30 stycznia 2018 r. w sprawie podstawy programowej kształcenia ogólnego dla liceum ogólnokształcącego, technikum oraz branżowej szkoły II stopnia (z późn. zm.)).

 As part of the school education reform initiated in 2016/2017 (see Chapters 6 and 14), slightly different core curricula have been in place since the school year 2022/2023, depending on the school year in which pupils start(ed) education in a general or technical secondary school: